pitouteng/gui-i-assignment-6-jquery-validation/README.md

-# intro to jquery
+# using ui jquery slider and tab
-GUI I - Assignment 7
+GUI I - Assignment 8

-add jquery validation to previous assignment 6
+adding on assingment 7 using slider and tabs from jqueryui